 The Club is in the process of setting up various fishing charters as well as seminars.
 Fishing Charters are set up monthly, when possible.
 We do allow non-members if they are invited by a member on that charter.
 The charters will be first come first serve for members and guests.

-Pistol Range hours will be 9:00-1:00 beginning April 1, 2023 (Summer).
+Pistol Range hours are 9:00-1:00 as of April 1, 2023.
 Skeet shooting is every Tuesday, weather permitting, at Hickory Knob Skeet Range at 9:00am (Summer; 3/14/23).
 Old and new Club members are free to join on Tuesday mornings to get an idea of what the shoot is like and speak with the Rangers and shooters.
 Members are responsible for their own equipment and ammunition.
 A round of skeet (25 ct) costs Club members $10.

 Pistol Range Winter hours are9:00am until 1:00pm, Summer).